TheRandomLabs/Scoop-Spotify/README.md

 Also check out my [personal bucket](https://github.com/TheRandomLabs/Scoop-Bucket) and my [Python bucket](https://github.com/TheRandomLabs/Scoop-Python)!

+## spotify-latest: hash check failed

+* If the `spotify-latest` manifest has recently been updated, this is because depending on the region, the old installer may stay cached for a bit.
+To work around this issue, pass the `-s` or `--skip` flag to Scoop when updating the package.
+* If the `spotify-latest` manifest has not recently been updated, this is because autoupdates currently cannot be run automatically.
+Create an issue and I'll get to it pretty quickly.

 ## Notes

 * None of the packages in this bucket can be installed globally.